Kourtney Kardashian Gets Religious In Pink Swimsuit With Her Pastors On A Boat

 Kourtney Kardashian’s social media activity may not mention religion all too often, but this Kardashian comes with her faith.
 The 40-year-old has appeared in an Instagram image posted to her Poosh lifestyle brand’s account.
-The photo seems to have sent fans a reminder of Kourtney’s summer-ready body, but the post itself didn’t seem geared towards flaunting the Keeping Up With The Kardashians star’s sizzling physique.
+The photo seems to have given fans a reminder of Kourtney’s summer-ready body, but the post itself didn’t seem geared towards flaunting the Keeping Up With The Kardashians star’s sizzling physique.

 Kourtney herself appeared appropriately clad for an outing on the water.
 The star was rocking a somewhat-conservative pink swimsuit with long sleeves, a scoop neckline, and fun floral patterns adding pops of whites, blacks, and greens.
 Her buddies seemed to have opted out of swimwear, although everyone was wearing shades.